RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Introduction

 \section{Introduction}

 Robotic manipulation of fabrics is a promising approach to reduce labor and enhance efficiency in garment production.
-A key task is sewing, where the same fabric must be reloaded in different positions to stitch seams such as the shoulder and sides of a T-shirt, and random wrinkles are inherently introduced during sewing, loading and repositioning.~\cite{Kai2025} To ensure accurate seam placement, fabric needs to be manipulated from such \textit{initial random wrinkled states} to a \textit{wrinkle‑free, flattened target state}, whose pose (orientation and translation) varies across processes.
-This task, referred to as \textit{\ac{RTFF}} (Fig.~\ref{fig:introduction_figure}), typically requires iterative selecting grasping points, flattening, adjusting pose, and aligning until the target state is reached~\cite{taylor1997automated}.
-Efficient RTFF is also equally critical in fabric cutting, screen printing, and ironing, where flatness and precise alignment determine garment quality~\cite{GRIES2018179, Kai2025}.
+A key task is sewing, where the same fabric panel must be reloaded in different positions to stitch seams, and random wrinkles are inherently introduced during sewing, loading, and repositioning~\cite{Kai2025}.
+To ensure accurate seam placement, fabric needs to be manipulated from an \textit{initial random wrinkled state} to a \textit{wrinkle‑free, flattened target state}, whose pose (orientation and translation) varies across processes.
+This task, referred to as \textit{\ac{RTFF}} (Fig.~\ref{fig:introduction_figure}), requires iteratively selecting grasping points, simultaneously flattening local wrinkles, adjusting pose, and aligning the fabric until the target configuration is reached~\cite{taylor1997automated}.
+Efficient RTFF is also important in fabric cutting, screen printing, and ironing, where flatness and precise alignment determine garment quality~\cite{GRIES2018179, Kai2025}.

-While RTFF is essential in garment production, most classical alignment methods are designed for rigid objects using \textit{\ac{VS}}, which reduces error between the observed and target states by calculating the \textit{inverse Jacobian} that maps error changes to robot motions in real time~\cite{shetab2023lattice}.
-However, in RTFF the fabric’s deformability yields complex, non-linear deformations and effectively infinite \ac{DoF}~\cite{yin2021modeling}, making the task underactuated with limited manipulator \ac{DoF}, complicating \textit{grasping points} selection and {inverse Jacobian} estimation~\cite{tokuda2025transformer}.

-Recently, \textit{\ac{IL}} has become popular for fabric manipulation such as flattening~\cite{Seita2020} and folding~\cite{black2024pi_0}.
-By learning the observation-action mapping directly from expert demonstrations, IL eliminates the need for explicit models of fabric deformability and dynamics.
-Thus, IL demonstrates promising potential in RTFF, for example, transforming a wrinkled fabric to a wrinkle-free state, enabling coarse alignment, and providing demonstration-informed grasping points to VS. However, IL faces two key challenges in RTFF: i) most existing IL approaches ~\cite{zhao2023learning, zhao2024aloha, Ze2024DP3, black2024pi_0} generate a sequence of actions (referred to as an \textit{action chunk}), by directly conditioned on RGB or RGB-D images, which limits the ability of IL policies to specify various targets, identify robust wrinkle features from fabric images and to track alignment errors between the fabric current and target state; ii) achieving both high-precision manipulation and generalization across diverse wrinkled fabric and target states typically requires large, costly datasets of expert demonstrations~\cite{zhao2024aloha}.